quantsingularity/BlockGuardian/docs/security-quality.md

 3. **Secrets Management**: GitHub Actions secrets for sensitive information
 4. **Deployment Controls**: Only authorized branches can trigger deployments
 5. **Audit Logs**: All pipeline runs are logged for audit purposes

-## Recommendations for Further Improvement

-1. Install Slither for more thorough smart contract analysis
-2. Configure Solhint with a project-specific configuration file
-3. Implement regular security audits by third-party experts
-4. Add runtime monitoring and alerting for suspicious activities
-5. Conduct regular security training for all developers